civictechindex/CTI-website-frontend/CONTRIBUTING.md

 ESLint is included in the repo when you run `npm install`.
 We use the `eslint` and `eslint-plugin-react` packages.
 The exact settings can be found in the `.eslintrc.json` file.

 To lint the entire repo, run `npm run lint` from the command line.
+_Note: If you encouter "No files matching the pattern "'src/**/*.js'" were found." error msg after running `npm run lint` from the command line, try to update the pattern of 'lint' with escaped double quotes in package.json.
+The new pattern should look like this: "lint": "eslint \"src/**/*.js\""

 To lint a single file, run `npx eslint path/to/file.js`